Forest904/Beathub/README.md

 - Missing lyrics: Not all sources embed lyrics.
 Setting `GENIUS_ACCESS_TOKEN` may help SpotDL fetch and embed lyrics.
 - `ffmpeg` not found: Install and ensure it’s on `PATH`
 - `spotdl` not found: Installed via `requirements.txt`.
 Ensure the app runs with the same Python where dependencies were installed
-- No burner detected: Verify `cdrecord`/`wodim` is installed and accessible; try running with admin/root if required
+- No burner detected (Windows): Ensure you have an optical recorder and run the app with sufficient privileges.
+IMAPI v2 is built into modern Windows.
 - Rate limits or spotDL failures: Try lowering `SPOTDL_THREADS` (e.g., `1`), ensure your own Spotify credentials are set (used by both the app and spotDL), and consider switching audio source (`SPOTDL_AUDIO_SOURCE`) if throttling persists.